Centre for Behaviour and Evolution

 I am working to understand how cooperation has evolved in the organic world, and particularly in the human species.
 I am currently analysing how cooperation varies with adversity and uncertainty, and how it coevolves with intention signals.

 The solution to many problems in social policy – climate change negotiation, environmental degradation, vaccination hesitancy and many others – hinges on finding ways to encourage players to cooperate for the common good.
-I am editing a journal issue which brings together behavioural researchers with expertise in cooperation and social policy practitioners to examine how the research on cooperation can be brought to bear on these problems.
+In 2023 the journal Global Discourse published my edited issue Cooperation and social policy: Integrating evidence into practice’ that brings together behavioural researchers with expertise in cooperation and social policy practitioners to examine how the research on cooperation can be brought to bear on these problems.

 Trade-Offs in Human Mate Choice